Nexmo/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/call/kotlin.md

 private var incomingCall = false
 ```

-At the bottom of the `onCreate` method in the `MainActivity` class add incomming call listener to be notified about incomming call.
+At the bottom of the `onCreate` method in the `MainActivity` class add incoming call listener to be notified about incoming call.

 ```java
 override fun onCreate(savedInstanceState: Bundle?) {